suzybates/LeeWebsiteRedesign/wp-content/plugins/updraftplus/readme.txt

 = 0.1 - 08/10/2011 =

-* A fork of Updraft 0.6.1 by Paul Kehrer with the following improvements
+* A fork of Updraft Backup/Restore 0.6.1 by Paul Kehrer with the following improvements
 * Replaced deprecated function calls (in WordPress 3.2.1)
 * Removed all warnings from basic admin page with WP_DEBUG on
 * Implemented encrypted backup (but not yet automatic restoration) on database
 * Some de-uglification of admin interface

 == Screenshots ==

-1. Main dashboard - all screenshots are from UpdraftPlus Premium, so may shown some features that are not shown in the free version
+1. Main dashboard - screenshots are from UpdraftPlus Premium, so may reference some features that are not part of the free version

 2. Configuration page